-- 0 If ContainerInfo is not defined at group level then it returns the default value of the enabled key. - 0, 1, or 2 If ContainerInfo is defined at group level then it returns the current value of the enabled key.
+0 If ContainerInfo is not defined at group level then it returns the default value of the enabled key.
+0. 1. or 2 If ContainerInfo is defined at group level then it returns the current value

-Refer to the Veritas InfoScale 7.0 Virtualization Guide for more information on the values of the enabled key.
+Refer to the Veritas InfoScale 7.2 Virtualization Guide for more information on the values of the enabled key.